 - 1.000.000,00 for German users

-When the default locale-specific formats aren't appropriate, you can override them by specifying different patterns using the Formatting settings found in the gauge, indicator, and serial chart elements.
+When the default locale-specific formats aren't appropriate, you can override them by specifying different patterns using the Formatting settings found in the gauge, indicator, serial chart, and table elements.

 Formatting allows you to configure the pattern of number values in different places of your dashboard's elements.
 For example, when configuring the value axis of a serial chart, if your numbers take up a lot of space, you can set a maximum number of decimal places you want to appear.